Centre Stage – artist and audience at the heart of theatres

 - engaging users and stakeholders in your capital project through a human centred design process

 The programme will include presentations from a range of artists, theatre operators, and architects from across the UK.

 Plenary speakers include celebrated sociologist and urbanist Professor Richard Sennett, who chairs Theatrum Mundi, a network of artists, critics and scholars who explore the relations between stage and street, Rebecca Holt, Battersea Arts Centre and the architect who worked on its recent restoration, Martin Lydon, Haworth Tompkins.

-Taking part in an Artists’ Panel Discussion are: Nadia Fall, Artistic Director, Theatre Royal Stratford East, Tarek Iskander, Artistic Director & CEO, Battersea Arts Centre and Joe Douglas, Artistic Director, Live Theatre, Newcastle with more participants to be confirmed.
+Taking part in an Artists’ Panel Discussion are: Nadia Fall, Artistic Director, Theatre Royal Stratford East, Tarek Iskander, Artistic Director & CEO, Battersea Arts Centre, Joe Douglas, Artistic Director, Live Theatre, Newcastle and Bryony Shanahan, Associate Artistic Director, Royal Exchange Manchester.